petros-d/docs/cloud/secrets-backend.md

 ### Step 3: Test Vault in a Local Airflow Environment

-To test Vault, write a simple DAG which calls your test secret and add this DAG your project's `dags` directory.
+To test Vault, write a simple DAG which calls your test secret and add this DAG to your project's `dags` directory.
 For example, you can use the following DAG to print the value of a variable to your task logs:

 ```py
 from airflow import DAG